 (b) if it is a crime, to imprisonment for 5 years or a fine of $220 000 and an additional fine not exceeding $22 000 for every day during which the offence continues.

+Note for this section:

-Note: This section differs from section 34 of the Commonwealth Act.
+This section differs from section 34 of the Commonwealth Act.

 35. Person must not breach conditions of a GMO licence — strict liability offence